lspss93189/scrappybara/docs/README.md

 ## Features

 - **Entity Linking**:
-    - Detect named-entities and link them to Wikidata entries
+    - Detect named-entities and link them to Wikidata URIs
     - The current version can link to over 4,8 million URIs
     - The current version can disambiguate over 250k named-entities
 - **GPU acceleration**:
-    - Uses Tensorflow for Machine Learning
+    - Uses Tensorflow which supports GPU for Deep Learning

 ### MIT license